-Touring the Beautiful Isle of Capri, Italy
+Touring the Isle of Capri by Private Boat

 Capri Whales stocks all of their boats with everything you will need to make your day enjoyable; bottled water, towels, floats for the water, snorkel mask, etc. You even have the option to end your tour at the location of the Blue Grotto should you still want to see it.
 For us, the thought of waiting for two hours to spend two minutes inside the Blue Grotto was very unappealing so we had Stefano drop us off and we spent the time touring Anacapri.

 When our day ended and we were heading back to the Marina to catch the ferry back to Sorrento we stopped in to see Wendy and Stefano to thank them for a truly memorable experience.
 We took a bunch of pictures and met Wendy's mom Cindy and her daughter, Nicole.
 Wendy presented us with a very thoughtful gift, and off we went with a lot of great memories of our visit to Capri.

 Perhaps you are wondering where the name “Capri Whales” came from?
 If you look closely at the pictures of Stefano in the boat you will notice that he is wearing a Hartford Whalers cap.
 Hmmm, we wondered if there was a connection.
 Being from nearby Massachusetts and being familiar with the old NHL Hartford Whalers Hockey team we just had to ask.
 Well, apparently Wendy, the owner of Capri Whales, grew up in Connecticut, and no, she is not a devout hockey fan of the Hartford Whalers.
 The name “Whales” comes simply from the many whale watching trips that her family would take from Cape Cod when she was a child.
 These trips inspired her love of whales and Wendy has incorporated this theme into the name of her business.